swissup/swissup.github.io/m1/easytabs/use-cases.md

 7. [Duplicated tabs on product page](#duplicated-tabs-on-product-page)
 8. [No tabs after installation](#no-tabs-after-installation)

-### Activate and scroll to tab on external link click
+### Activate scrolling to tab by clicking an external link

 There are two possible ways to implement this feature: